rikvdkleij/intellij-haskell/README.md

 - After project is installed in sandbox, create Haskell project in IntelliJ by using `File`/`Open` from IntelliJ menu;
 - Select `No SDK` in Project Setting;
 - Select in `Modules Settings` which folders to exclude (like .cabal-sandbox and dist) and which folders are `Source` and `Test` (normally src and test).
-- To get nice navigation features, add libraries and Prelude source root directories to project in `Project Settings`/`Libraries`. `cabal get` is useful for getting source code of package;
+- To get nice navigation features, add libraries, Prelude(base and integer-gmp packages) source root directories to project in `Project Settings`/`Libraries`. `cabal get` is useful for getting source code of package;

-# Note
+# Remarks
 - IntelliJ has a nice terminal plugin, useful for executing the Cabal commands;
+- ghc-mod can not help in library files and if Haskell source file contains not completely valid Haskell (e.g. while typing).
+In that case I try to solve request by using AST-tree (IntelliJ calls it PSI-tree).
+- Because of ghc-mod issue #275 ghc-mod is used (instead of ghc-modi) for checking syntax of Haskell file;
+- Because of ghc-mod issue #265 ghc-mod is used (instead of ghc-modi) for getting symbols of module using `browse` command;